ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 > In software engineering, the mediator pattern defines an object that encapsulates how a set of objects interact.
 This pattern is considered to be a behavioral pattern due to the way it can alter the program's running behavior.

 ### Mediator - definition
+> Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+Use the Mediator Pattern to certralize complex communications and control between related objects.

 # Memento
 ---
 ## Bullet Points
+* Use the Momento Pattern when:
+	* A snapshot of an object's state must be saved so that it can be restored to that state later, and
+	* A direct interface to obtaining the state would expose implementation details and break the object's encapsulation.
+* Keeping the saved state external from the key object helps to maintain cohesion.
+* Keeps the key object's data encapsulated.
+* Provides easy-to-implement recovery capability.
+* The Momento is used to save state.
+* A drawback to using Memento is that saving and restoring state can be time consuming.
+* In Java systems, consider using Serialization to save a system's state.

 ### Real world example
 > Take the example of calculator (i.e. originator), where whenever you perform some calculation the last calculation is saved in memory (i.e. memento) so that you can get back to it and maybe get it restored using some action buttons (i.e. caretaker).